ktyagi12/Information_Visualizations/Coffee_Reviews/README.md

 3. Are the species consistent on their quality or are they improving or deteriorating over the time span of 10 years?

 *Visualisation 3:*

-1. After roasting, just about all coffees look the same but there are a number of parameters they vary on.
-Arabica and Robusta.
-These are the two fundamental coffee varieties that are grown for drinking.
-From the previous visualization, Arabica Coffee is believed to be the first species of coffee to be cultivated, and is the dominant cultivar, representing more than half of global production.
-It is apt to analyse now: How the Arabica and Robusta Coffee varies over the period of years ranging from 2009 till 2018 over multiple quality measures.
+The height and climate of the farm can impact the type of coffee a farmer may choose to plant.
+Farmers thus selects their coffee plant variety according to their climate, elevation they are at.
+It is apt to analyse now:

-2. How the mean and median of such quality measures varies over the years for both the Coffee Species?
+1. How the coffee growth in any country varies over the altitude ?

-3. Are the species consistent on their quality or are they improving or deteriorating over the time span of 10 years?
+2. Which country is capable of supporting coffee growth at maximum altitudes ?

+3. Which is the mean altitude (in meters)optimum for mass coffee production ?

+4. How much amount of coffee (in kgs) can be grown at various altitude levels and how their growth varies in the top five coffee growing countries?

+5. What is the mean altitude for countires to grow Coffee in bulk amount ?

 [Click here for the code](https://github.com/ktyagi12/Information_Visualizations/tree/master/Coffee_Reviews/code)